-10.1.
+- 10.1.
 Over the operating lifetime of a nuclear power plant, components may be exposed to influences whose single and combined effects cannot be predicted for the entire operating lifetime of the plant with the accuracy desirable for nuclear safety.
 The most important influences are stress, high temperature, irradiation, hydrogen absorption, corrosive attack, vibration and fretting, all of their effects depending on time and operating history.
-These influences may result in changes of material properties due to irradiation or thermal embrittlement, corrosion fatigue and the initiation and growth of flaws.
+These influences may result in changes of material properties due to irradiation or thermal embrittlement, corrosion fatigue and the initiation and growth of flaws. - 10.2.

-10.1.A In-service inspection programmes should also focus on detecting manufacturing and other relevant defects that can cause further cracks and flaws.
-Available tools and techniques should be used to identify, in a timely manner, crack initiation and pipe wall thinning.

-10.2.
 The systems and components of the plant should be examined for possible deterioration so as to assess whether they are acceptable for continued safe operation of the plant or whether remedial measures should be taken.
-Emphasis should be placed on examination of the pressure boundaries of the primary and secondary coolant systems, because of their importance to safety and the possible severity of the consequences of failure.
-In-service inspection programme should also identify and monitor all SSC where corrosion and erosion is prone to appear, with associated acceptance criteria.
+Emphasis should be placed on examination of the pressure boundaries of the primary and secondary coolant systems, because of their importance to safety and the possible severity of the consequences of failure. - 10.3.

-10.3.
 The in-service inspection programme includes those examinations and tests that are to be performed over the operating lifetime of the nuclear power plant.
-It is emphasized that, for successful implementation of this programme, a pre-service inspection should be performed before the commencement of operation in order to provide the baseline data with which examination and test results of the in-service inspection programme should may-be compared, and against which the possible
+It is emphasized that, for successful implementation of this programme, a pre-service inspection should be performed before the commencement of operation in order to provide the baseline data with which examination and test results of the in-service inspection programme may be compared, and against which the possible development of flaws and the acceptability of components may be assessed.